DevABM/Task/Jan/Day29/task29_answers.md

 By following these steps, you can build a job in Jenkins that automatically builds and tests your code whenever code changes are pushed to the repository.
 This helps to catch issues early and make it easier to deploy new features and bug fixes.
 #
-11. Why we use pipeline in Jenkins? <br>
+11. Why we use pipeline in Jenkins?
 #
 Jenkins Pipelines are used in Jenkins to create a Continuous Delivery (CD) pipeline.
 The purpose of a pipeline is to automate the steps involved in the delivery process, from building and testing the code to deploying it to production.
 A pipeline in Jenkins is a suite of plugins that supports implementing and integrating continuous delivery pipelines into Jenkins.